-Nursing Computer Laboratory:
+Nursing Computer Laboratory

-The Nursing Program's computer laboratory, located in Rooms 2362 and 2363, offers an opportunity for students to become familiar with computers and to use software that will facilitate success in the Nursing Program.
+The SSCC Nursing Program's computer laboratory, located in Rooms 2362 and 2363, offers an opportunity for students to become familiar with computers and to use software that will facilitate success in the program.
 The laboratory offers access to required online testing programs, word processing programs, Internet use, and other applications.
-Students in the Nursing Program are responsible for knowing and adhering to the following computer lab policies and procedures:
+Students in the SSCC Nursing Program are responsible for knowing and adhering to the following computer lab policies and procedures:

 - 1. Absolutely no eating, drinking, or gum is allowed in the laboratory. - 2.
 The laboratory is to be used only by authorized students under the supervision of an instructor or lab assistant or with special permission from the nursing office.
 No children or visitors are permitted. - 3.
 All students who utilize the laboratory must be able to show SSCC identification when requested. - 4.
 Software and hardware problems should be reported immediately to the IT Department at 205.391.3939. - 5.
 Students are to bring a portable memory device for work to be saved.
 Under no circumstances should students save work on the hard drive. - 6.
-Absolutely no software may be loaded on computers without written permission from the Director of Nursing Programs or nursing office personnel. - 7.
+Absolutely no software may be loaded on computers without written permission from the Director of the SSCC Nursing Program or nursing office personnel. - 7.
 Students may purchase a personal portable headphone set for use in the computer lab for programs that have sound.
 Students may also check in the nursing skills lab for the availability of portable headsets. - 8.
 Students should leave the laboratory as they find it.
 Students should shut down computers, replace chairs, remove garbage if any is accumulated, and erase board(s). - 9.
 To access assigned computer programs, students should follow directions from their course instructors or the directions outlined in the nursing packet. - 10.
 Students should refer to the nursing laboratory operating hours for each semester.
 The operating hours will be posted on the door of the laboratory to facilitate the learning process. - 11.
-Printing should be limited to ten (10) sheets per day and/or as College policies dictate.
-(In the future, a fee may be charged.)
+Each semester, students will have a predetermined number of printing copies before a fee is charged.
+Refer to the College's printing policies.

-Library Services:
+Outside Library Services